hinupurthakur/Python_Docs/README.md

 # Python_Docs
-Useful PDFs to learn Python from
+Useful PDFs to learn Python from :
+It mostly contains PDFs I found on internet and are really good from my perspective.